Samsung adds a cheaper model to its Galaxy Book QLED laptop line

 The rest of the specs list is fairly straightforward.
 You'll get WiFi 6 support, tenth-generation Intel Core processors and stereo speakers.
 Since Samsung hasn't given a more specific availability window than "the first half of 2020," there seems to be plenty of time before you have to decide which of the QLED Galaxy Books you want to get.

-Don't confuse these with the Galaxy Book S, by the way, which will finally be released in the US on Jan.
-16th.
+Don't confuse these with the Galaxy Book S, by the way, which will finally be released in the US in the first quarter of 2020.
 The S is an "always connected PC," with a focus on LTE support, fast wake times and long battery life.
 An Intel-powered variant is expected later in the year.

-Note: Update: This story was edited to correct the date that the Galaxy Book S will be available in the US.
-Instead of January 16th, Samsung told us it will now be shipped later in Q1, with an "exact date TBD."